West Chester East High School: Extracurricular activities

 Among East's extracurricular offerings, athletics is the most popular.
 West Chester East, along with Henderson and Rustin, competes in the Ches-Mont League, a fourteen high school sports league primarily located in Chester County.

 The school's Theatre Company is also quite popular.
 They begin the year with a fall play, present a musical in late February, and a student written and directed One Act Festival in the spring.
 They also participate in the Critics and Awards Program for High School Students (Cappies), in which the critic team has been nominated as well as many others in the fields of performance and technical theatre.

 East has also had great success in other activities.
-The student run organization K.A.R.E., a community service group is quite popular, as is the JLCC (Japanese Language and Culture Club).
 The Norse Code is the official newspaper club where many students publish news both online and in print.
 However, the largest group in school is the international business competition DECA, which boasts five international prizewinners in 2006, 2008, 2021, and 2023, as well as state leaders including the state president from 2007 to 2009 and 2020 to 2021.
 East DECA maintains the largest chapter in Pennsylvania.
 East has also had success with its Academic Team which has won 1st at the Pennsylvania State Academic Competition in 1996 and 2024 and been to nationals for the past sixteen years.

 Beginning competition in the American Computer Science League in 2009, the school's programming team earned 3rd place in their division in the 09–10 season.